jirkapok/GasPlanner/doc/roadmap.md

     * Unify dive settings and default settings
   * UX
     * fix layout, so the fields aren't moving when validation error appears
-    * add vertical line to chart to highlight current moment
     * align fields to consume full space
-    * Hover row in Dive info should focus chart
     * Profile errors should contain explanation how to fix it
 * Help
   * Add help to the UI as side bar